tymyrddin/purple/source/docs/foundations/change-management/index.rst

    :glob:
    :maxdepth: 1
    :includehidden:
-   :caption: Working with organisations as they are, not as you wish they were:
+   :caption: Working with organisations as they are, not as one might wish:

    what-it-is.md
    why-change-fails.md